matthias-reis/carda-gatsby/content/articles/2022/03/m-andres-1.md

 language: en
 languageLink: /2022/03/thot-meandres/
 ---
 **Thot already released their new EP on March 11th.
-So the three songs "Euphrate", "Bateleur", and "Sleep Oddity" are already available digitally and on CD/vinyl.
+So the three songs "Euphrate", "Bateleur", and "Sleep Oddity" are already available digitally and on CD.
 Under the direction of Thot founder Grégoire Fray, the post-music collective has once again created something unique.**

 I already posted a [teaser for the record](/2021/12/karin-park-thot-perry-frank-en/) on the blog in December – Now you can finally listen to it in its entirety.